kayaman/magj-learn/src/content/docs/aws/MLA/Other/questions.md

     *Use a custom dataset to fine-tune the model with domain-specific data.*

 Domain adaption fine-tuning is useful for industry jargon and technical terms.
 As long as the model supports this type of fine-tuning, this approach should work.

+---

+A machine learning engineer must make sure that catastrophic forgetting doesn’t occur during model fine-tuning.
+Which technique would help them identify catastrophic forgetting because of a drop in model performance?

+    *Plot the model’s performance over time, and then look for significant decreases in performance on specific tasks after fine-tuning with new data.*

+This approach helps the engineer detect when catastrophic forgetting might have occurred by identifying drops in performance after fine-tuning events.

+---

+A machine learning engineer is working on a project that involves training multiple versions of a model for sentiment analysis.
+Her team wants to maintain a clear record of all model versions, track their performance metrics, and ensure only approved models are deployed to production.
+Which approach should the team use to achieve these goals?

+    *Use Amazon SageMaker Model Registry to register and manage different versions of the sentiment analysis model within a Model Group.*

+The SageMaker Model Registry is designed specifically for managing model versions, tracking metadata and performance metrics, and controlling the approval and deployment process.

+---

+You are a data scientist working on a project that involves training a machine learning (ML) model to forecast customer demand.
+You and other members of your team need to re-train the model in Amazon SageMaker frequently as new data becomes available.
+Which method should you use to manage and track model versions?

+    *Manage this model using Amazon SageMaker Model Registry in a Model Group.*

+Model Groups in SageMaker Model Registry are designed to contain different versions of a model trained for a particular problem.
+This feature would be most useful for grouping and tracking all the versions of your model under one umbrella.

+---

+You are training a random forest model and trying to identify hyperparameter values.
+You are working on the hyperparameters that define the characteristics of the decision trees in the model.
+Which changes to the hyperparameters would help reduce overfitting?

+    *Increase the number of samples required to split a node.*

+Increasing the number of samples required to split a node prevents the tree from creating too many branches.
+This helps prevent trees from creating overly specific rules that can result in overfitting.

+---

+You are experimenting with different ensemble methods and want to train an ensemble model using the bagging method.
+Which model types can you consider?

+    *Random forest*

+Random forests are ensembles of decision tree models.
+They combine bagging with random feature selection.

+---

+You are a data scientist troubleshooting a model re-training job for a neural network.
+Model performance on specific tasks has decreased and you have identified the issue as catastrophic forgetting.
+Which changes might you consider?

+    *Use a rehearsal strategy in your training job and include older samples in your training set.*

+The rehearsal approach involves including samples from the original training set during the re-training process.
+The model rehearses the previous task, which helps it retain the learned knowledge.

+---

+You are a data scientist who needs to create a model that will be deployed for an edge computing use case.
+The model must be small to make efficient use of compute and storage resources.
+What should you consider to manage model size?

+    *Only use as many features as needed to achieve the required accuracy.*

+Models trained on fewer features have fewer patterns in the data to learn.
+This results in a smaller model.

+---

+You are training a neural network and observe that the model performs well on training data but fails to generalize to new, unseen data.
+Which technique can help improve model performance?

+    *Use dropout.*

+Dropout randomly drops out (sets to 0) a number of neurons in each layer of the neural network during each epoch.
+This forces the network to not overemphasize specific neurons and develop multiple methods of arriving at a result.

+---

+You are a data scientist working with a model for performing text summarization on customer feedback.
+You observe that the model does not perform well when processing industry-specific jargon and technical terms.
+You do not have access to the original training data but have a collection of text samples with this terminology.
+What is the best approach for improving the performance of this model?

+    *Domain adaptation fine-tuning*

+Domain adaptation fine-tuning is a suitable approach for adapting models to specific tasks using limited domain-specific data, such as industry jargon or technical terms.

+---

+You are a machine learning (ML) engineer trying to decide between hyperparameter tuning techniques.
+You need a technique that prioritizes speed and scalability for data with a larger search space.
+What is the best choice?

+    *Hyperband*

+Hyperband can train multiple models in parallel, which increases speed.
+It also focuses resources on higher performing hyperparameter configurations and uses early stopping.
+This can be a more efficient allocation of compute resources.

+---

+You are a data scientist who needs to reduce the size of a machine learning (ML) model.
+You decide to use iterative model pruning.
+What would impact how much smaller your model becomes?

+    *After ranking weights by their importance in making correct permissions, setting a higher percentage of bottom-ranked weights to remove from the model*

+Iterative model pruning reduces the number of weights in a neural network by ranking their importance in making correct predictions.
+It then removes the weights that rank lowest.

+---

+You are experimenting with reducing training time for your models to reduce compute costs.
+Which model characteristic INCREASES as you decrease the number of training epochs?

+    *Model bias*

+Decreasing the number of epochs reduces training time, giving the model less time to capture the patterns in the training data.

+---